West Coast Scotch Eggs

 Lastly, I want to dedicate this recipe to my dear departed grandfather.
 The only one of my grandparents born outside of Canada, he emigrated from Southwest England after WWII.
 He embraced this country with his whole being, but he never left behind his love for English culinary specialties – hot mustard (‘hotsy’ as he called it) in particular always reminds me of him.
 The mug in the background of the photos was his, and I was pretty pleased to be able to use it here.
 So here’s to you Poppa – I hope you would have enjoyed these.

-Note that the nutritional information shown is for one Scotch egg, and does not include any sides or sauces.
+The nutritional information shown is for one Scotch egg, and does not include any sides or sauces.

 No ingredient pages have been written yet for any of the ingredients in this recipe.
 Like to see one?
 Let me know in the comments below or by email.